xhyrom-forks/merge-from-upstream-repo/README.md

-# Merge Upstream
+# Merge from upstream repo
 Merge changes from an upstream repository branch into a current repository branch.
-For example, updating changes from the repository that was forked from.
+For example, updating changes from the repository that a repo was forked from.

+This action is based a fork of the no-longer-maintained *exions/merge-upstream*

 Current limitations:
-- only merge only selected branch
-- only work with public upstream Github repository
+- only works with public upstream Github repository
-- merge fast forward only (--ff-only)

 To merge multiple branches, create multiple jobs.

-To run action for another repository, create a [personal access token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+To run action for another repository, you may need to create a [personal access token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 ```yaml
       - name: Merge Upstream
         uses: exions/merge-upstream@v1